Customers who bought this item also bought

 Transfer the interest in a real estate property in Indiana with this Indiana Quitclaim Deed for Joint Ownership with rights of survivorship.

-• The transferees will hold title as joint tenants, with rights of survivorship, which means that if one of them dies, title to the property passes to the surviving joint tenant.
+The transferees will hold title to the property as joint tenants, with rights of survivorship.
+This means that if one of them dies, title to the property passes to the surviving joint tenant without the need to probate.

 $5.99